Membership Agreement between Building BloQs at Meridian Works Limited and each Member

 Building BloQs will not make or hold any unpaid reservations.

-A Member may cancel a Booking and a receive a full refund if they have given the correct period of notice and where a refund is applicable.
-See Refunds below.
+A Member may cancel a Booking and a receive a full refund up to 24 hours before the Booking commences.

-Where entitled to a refund according to this Membership Agreement, a Member can expect to be refunded within seven working days of a decision to refund being reached by Building BloQs.
+Where entitled to a refund according to this Membership Agreement, a Member can expect to be refunded within seven working days of a decision to refund being reached by Building BloQs, or within 14 working days of receipt of a Credit note refund request.

 Refunds are made via the same method of payment used to make the original booking.